ibracorp/authelia/README.md

 The templates provided in this repo assume you have created a CNAME subdomain in your DNS for 'auth.example.com' and have a subdomain already working for your endpoint such as 'radarr.example.com'.
 1. Modify the data inside 'Authelia Portal.conf' and 'Protected Endpoint.conf'.
 If no ports were changed in any of the above config, you should only need to change:
 	- 'Authelia Portal.conf':
 		- 'SERVERIP' = Local IP address of your unRAID server the containers run on. i.e. 192.168.1.50

 	- 'Protected Endpoint.conf':
 		- 'SERVERIP' = Local IP address of your unRAID server the containers run on. i.e. 192.168.1.50
-		- 'CONTAINERPORT' = Port the container being proxied is running on in unRAID. i.e. Monitorr could be using 480
 		- 'CONTAINERNAME' = Name of the container to be proxied. i.e. 'monitorr'
 		- 'CONTAINERIP' = IP address of the container.
 		- 'YOURDOMAIN' = Your own domain name.

 2. Copy the data and head to your NPM dashboard > Hosts > Proxy Hosts
-		 - **WARNING** - if you use Cloudflare as the DNS for your domain, you must change the setting of the subdomain in Cloudflare to bypass proxy ONLY for this step.
+		 - ~~**WARNING** - if you use Cloudflare as the DNS for your domain, you must change the setting of the subdomain in Cloudflare to bypass proxy ONLY for this step.~~ Seems to be fixed now.
 3. Select Add Proxy Host
     - Details:
         - Domain name: auth.example.com (or whatever CNAME you set in your DNS)